A Guide to attractions and vacation spots in Northern Wisconsin to help you get the most of out upper Wisconin

 20. Rent a Kayak in Northern Wisconsin

 - Accommodation Options: The Northernaire Resort has a privileged location next to the lake and the Gordon Lodge comes with hot pools.
-For Airbnb and cabin lovers, the Hauser’s Bayfield Cabin is ideal for a cozy winter getaway.
+For Airbnb and cabin lovers, this beautiful cabin in the Woods is ideal for a cozy winter getaway.

 If you’re adventurous or it’s your first time to rent a kayak in Northern Wisconsin, you should try out Madeline Island Sea caves, Fox River-Governor Bend.
 Neenah Creek, Montello Rover, and Mecan River.